 - 1. All open checkpoints MUST be on the right-hand side of the road with checkpoint signs at eye level and easily visible.
 Checkpoints should be so situated that the entrant need not leave the course to enter the checkpoints.
 The open checkpoint MUST not be located too soon after stoplights, left-hand turns off busy roads, or in congested areas (this means no checkpoints right after a town) that prevent the entrants from being on time. - 2.
 RALLYE CARS MUST NOT STOP IN TRAFFIC LANES.
-There should be ample room for a number of Rallye cars to pull off the road while awaiting their time out. - 3.
-Open checkpoints where entrants must stop should always be on a road that is not heavily traveled.

-- 4. If checkpoints are to be set up on private property, the owner must have been properly approached and notified.
+There should be ample room for several Rallye cars to pull off the road while awaiting their time out. - 3.
+Open checkpoints where entrants must stop should always be on a road that is not heavily traveled. - 4.
+If checkpoints are to be set up on private property, the owner must have been properly approached and notified.
 Route instructions in and out of the checkpoints must be given to the entrants either on the route instructions or in their General Instructions. - 5.
 Checkpoints will be open at least fifteen (15) minutes before the due time of the first car and close not sooner than 45 minutes (for TSD: 30 minutes) after the due time of the last car. - 6.
 All open checkpoints MUST be identified by a large sign with a minimum dimension of two (2) feet.
-All marker signs MUST be similar, and a sample MUST be displayed at the Drivers' Meeting. - 7.
-Checkpoint workers MUST absolutely understand their jobs.
+All marker signs MUST be similar, and a sample MUST be displayed at the Drivers' Meeting.

+- 7. Checkpoint workers MUST absolutely understand their jobs.
 Writing out checkpoint-worker instructions will avoid any last-minute confusion or delay.
 A Checkpoint worker must not talk with participants other than to do their assigned task. - 8.
 Where the entrant's covered distance is a scoring factor, the recorded distance shall be the total distance actually covered by the entrant and each contestant's odometer correction factor MUST be considered in computing their score.
 The entrant MUST be able to declare his odometer error, and have it considered in scoring at any time after the ten-mile odometer check. - 9.
-FOR TSD RALLIES: Where speed changes are prescribed between checkpoints, speed change points are to be clearly related to some well-defined landmark to eliminate any questions as to their locations. - 10.
-FOR TSD RALLIES: There shall be at least a two (2) minute layover at open checkpoints. - 11.
-FOR TSD RALLIES: WWV (USA) or CHU (Canada) Greenwich Mean Time signals should be available at all checkpoints.
+FOR TSD RALLIES: - A Where speed changes are prescribed between checkpoints, speed change points are to be clearly related to some well-defined landmark to eliminate any questions as to their locations. - B There shall be at least a two (2) minute layover at open checkpoints. - C WWV (USA) or CHU (Canada) Greenwich Mean Time signals should be available at all checkpoints.
 [WWV National Bureau of Standards, Ft.
-Collins, Colorado (303/499-7111) 2.5, 5, 10, 20, 25, MHz (USA)] [CHU 3330, 7335 KHz, 14670 KHz (Canada)] - 12.
-FOR TSD RALLIES: A checkpoint log shall be kept and based upon time.
-(See example in Rulebook, Section 5.25.) - 13.
-FOR TSD RALLIES: The point of timing shall be the checkpoint sign.
-A worker shall be located at the line to determine the exact time the front wheel of the car crosses the timing line. - 14.
-FOR TSD RALLIES: Legs containing incorrectly printed instructions may or may not be counted in scoring.
+Collins, Colorado (303)499-7111) 2.5, 5, 10, 15, 20 MHz (USA)] [CHU 3.33 KHz, 7.85 MHz, 14.67 MHz (Canada)] - D A checkpoint log shall be kept and based upon time. - E The point of timing shall be the checkpoint sign.
+A worker shall be located at the line to determine the exact time the front wheel of the car crosses the timing line. - F Legs containing incorrectly printed instructions may or may not be counted in scoring.